Keboo/MaterialDesignInXaml.Examples/Animation/CardSlideAnimation/README.md

 ﻿# CardSlideAnimation

-CardSlideAnimation is an example project to animate a `MaterialDesignThemes.Wpf.Card` control with a code-behind `StoryBoard`.
+CardSlideAnimation is an example project to animate a `MaterialDesignThemes.Wpf.Card` control with a code-behind `Storyboard`.

 ## Controls